 Five non-negotiable traits you’ll need in order to be a successful freight broker:

-Have a good business sense and be a relationship-builder
+Have a good business acumen and are relationship-builder by nature

 Be task-oriented, a problem solver, and be comfortable working under tight deadlines